superawesome-org/sa-mobile-sdk-ios/rdocs/source/07examples.rst

 Simple Example
 ^^^^^^^^^^^^^^

-The first example show how you can add a banner ad in your app with just a few lines of code.
+The first example shows how you can add a banner ad in your app with just a few lines of code.

 .. code-block:: objective-c